Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 .. seealso::

-	- Particl Academy - Intro summary and overview :ref:`Gain Security and Privacy`
+	- Particl Academy - Intro summary and overview :ref:`End The Surveillance <End The Surveillance>`

 ----